John Steenhuisen: Personal life

-He currently resides in Umhlanga (an upmarket suburb in KwaZulu Natal) and is a supporter of the Sharks rugby union team and AmaZulu F.C. football club.
+He currently resides in uMhlanga, (an upmarket coastal town in KwaZulu Natal) and is a supporter of the Sharks rugby union team and the AmaZulu F.C. soccer club.

 Steenhuisen was married for 10 years to Julie Steenhuisen (née Wright), a fellow Durban native.
-They were divorced in October 2010 amid Steenhuisen's affair with Terrry Beaumont, the wife of the DA's former KwaZulu-Natal director Michael Baeumont.
+They were divorced in October 2010 amid Steenhuisen's alleged affair with Terry Beaumont, the wife of the DA's former KwaZulu-Natal director Michael Beaumont.
 Steenhuisen has two daughters from his first marriage.
 He is now married to Terry, and they have a daughter together.

 He is fluent in both English and Afrikaans.